skzaffarekbal/sql--basics/README.md

 For advanced concept, Copy the code inside the [mysqlsampledatabase.sql](mysqlsampledatabase.sql) file, paste it into MySQL Workbench, and run it.
 Where MySQL sample database ER diagram is like

 ![sample_DB](/images/sample_DB.png)

+For Window Function (advanced concept), Copy the code inside the [employeeCompanyA.sql](employeeCompanyA.sql) and [smartProduct.sql](smartProduct.sql) file, paste it into MySQL Workbench, and run it.

 ## Exercises
 ### 1. Create a Songs Table